fusionlanguage/fut/ci.md

 ```

 If field width is specified, the formatted expression is padded with spaces.
-The expression is right-aligned if width is positive
+The expression is right-aligned if the width is positive
-and left-aligned if width is negative.
+and left-aligned if the width is negative.

 The following format strings are supported: